twilight-rs/twilight/twilight-gateway/README.md

 }
 ```

-Create the recommended number of shards and stream over their events:
+Create the recommended number of shards and run them concurrently through
+`ShardEventStream`:

 ```rust,no_run
 use futures::StreamExt;